The Fellowship of Evangelical Baptist Churches in Canada: Mission work

 The Fellowship of Evangelical Baptist Churches is engaged in missions to Africa, Central Asia, Europe, Japan, Latin America, the Middle East, Pakistan and South America, and offers ministry resources to assist these churches.

 Schools

-The FEBCC, has strong affiliation with key institutions.
+The FEBCC, has strong affiliations with key institutions.
 Heritage College & Seminary in Cambridge, Ontario, is the main training ground for church leaders across Canada.
 Northwest Baptist Seminary in Langley, BC, is a partner in Western Canada, SEMBEQ in Quebec.

 Publication

 The official magazine of the FEBCC, Thrive, is published three times per year.

 Convention centre

 The Muskoka Bible Centre is affiliated with the FEBCC.